facelessuser/coloraide/docs/src/markdown/harmonies.md

 HtmlSteps(Color.steps(['black', 'blue', 'white'], steps=11, space='lch'))
 ```

-While Oklch is the default, we understand that there are many reasons to use other spaces, so use what you like, we
+While OkLCh is the default, we understand that there are many reasons to use other spaces, so use what you like, we
 won't judge :smile:.

 ```playground